 It is useless to ask a child “Why did you do it?” because he is too young and inexperienced to understand his own reasons, but an understanding of how the child sees the incident may be gained by asking, “Tell me what happened”.
 It is also pointless to try to play detective and spend a lot of time ferreting out the details of what happened.
-If we don’t have all the facts, we find it better to council all parties involved about following the school rules, rather than trying to establish blame.
+If we do not have all the facts, we find it better to council all parties involved about following the school rules, rather than trying to establish blame.
 “He did it first” is not accepted as an excuse – it is up to each individual to follow the rules.
 We are careful however, to stress that these are school rules.
 We avoid general statements which might conflict with a parent’s rules.

 AT ALL TIMES, WE WILL DO OUR BEST TO EXHIBIT THE LOVE OF OUR SAVIOR, JESUS CHRIST.

-PROBATION AND WITHDRAWAL OF STUDENT

-Children are accepted on a trial basis and are considered on probation for the first eight weeks of their time with us.
-The school reserves the right to request the withdrawal of a student at any time for reasons consistent with the best interest of the child, the school and other students.
-When a parent withdraws a child from enrollment a 30-day advance notice in writing should be given to the Director.

-Tuition is non-refundable unless the child is not accepted into the program.

 EXPULSION (In addition to add-on document)

 Unfortunately, there are sometimes reasons we must expel a child from our program either on a short term or permanent basis.
 We want you to know we will do everything possible to work with the family of the child(ren) in order to prevent this policy from being enforced.
 Children who continually show aggressive and inappropriate behavior to classmates and/or staff may be expelled from our program.

-Made a complaint to the Office of Licensing regarding a center’s alleged violations of the licensing requirements.

-Reported abuse or neglect occurring at the center.

-Questioned the center regarding policies and procedures.

-Without giving the parent enough time to make other childcare arrangements.

 Children whose parents are more than two months arrears in tuition payment with no reasonable explanation may be expelled from our program.

+BEHAVIORAL EXPECTATIONS OF PARENTS/GUARDIANS

+RLNS is a Christian organization that expects anyone who registers a child to accept the precepts of Christian living.
+This includes one’s own behavior in the school and during all school-related functions, whether or not held on RLNS premises.
+Behavior such as being disruptive, disrespectful, uncooperative, or other conduct that contradicts Christian living by the parent/guardian may be viewed as contrary to these expectations and the parent/guardian will be held accountable for their behavior.
+Following the example set forth in Matthew 18, the Director will first set a conference time with the offending parent/guardian to discuss the situation and possible consequences.
+Our prayer is that contrition, forgiveness, and reconciliation will resolve the matter.
+RLNS retains the right to dismiss the student(s) and family from the school, based on the behavior of the parent/guardian or to not accept re-enrollment of family for the next school year.

+PARENTS RESPONSIBILITY FOR CARE OF THEIR CHILD

+Please make sure that you hold your child’s hand when coming to or leaving the building.
+Your child’s teacher will greet you at the classroom door and welcome your child into the classroom.
+At this point we take over care and responsibility for your child.
+At pick up the teacher will dismiss the child from the classroom into your care.
+Please be vigilant in your supervision.
+We do not want any child harmed because of lack of supervision.

+When utilizing the before and after care hours, you will need to sign in and out with the staff in charge.

 SPECIAL PROGRAMS

 A variety of special activities are planned throughout the school year.
-Classroom parties are planned for the major holidays: Halloween, Thanksgiving, Christmas, Valentine’s Day Mother’s Day, and Easter.
+Classroom parties are planned for the major holidays: Fall Fest, Thanksgiving, Christmas, Valentine’s Day, Mother’s Day, and Easter.

 Special programs are planned for Christmas and at the end of the year along with our Graduation/ Closing Program ceremonies.